jandelgado/rabtap/README.md

   rabtap queue rm JDQ

 Options:
- EXCHANGES            comma-separated list of exchanges and routing keys,
+ EXCHANGES            comma-separated list of exchanges and binding keys,
                       e.g. amq.topic:# or exchange1:key1,exchange2:key2.
  EXCHANGE             name of an exchange, e.g. amq.direct.
  FILE                 file to publish in pub mode.
 If omitted, stdin will